 Alison grew up in Concord, MA, known for its literary and revolutionary history (Henry David Thoreau inspired the name of her first dog Walden).
 Alison has always loved reading and writing; at Brown University, she studied Comparative Literature and Italian Studies.
 While studying abroad for a year at the University of Bologna in Italy, she tutored English as a Second Language to Italian children, and that experience clarified her desire to pursue teaching.
 Alison graduated magna cum laude with honors for her senior thesis about children in adult literature who grow up too quickly; she remained at Brown for a fifth year to complete a Master of Arts in Teaching Secondary English program.=

 After returning to Italy to teach English for a year at a prestigious classical Italian high school in Bergamo, Alison is happy to be back close to home, teaching high school English in Acton (at her own high school rival!).
 She also teaches a community education ESL class for adults.
-With extensive writing and editing experience, she has worked with children as well as adults in French, Italian, and English reading comprehension and writing, including for college admissions essays and SAT and AP exams.
+With extensive writing and editing experience, she has worked with children as well as adults in ESL and English reading comprehension and writing, including for college admissions essays and SAT and AP exams.
 Alison also enjoys working with students on their ISEE and SSAT exams for middle school and high school admissions.
 She also created and contributed regular posts to a grammar blog.
-What she loves most about teaching is the opportunity always to be surprised by the insight in the questions and comments.
+What she loves most about teaching is the opportunity to be surprised by the insight borne of her students’ questions and comments.

 Outside of the classroom, Alison likes baking (and eating) desserts, seeing live music, laughing with friends and family, and being outdoors through New England's change of seasons.